Should I take a gap year or career break??

 Don’t be scared to take a Gap Year after getting your exam results, after university or even as a work break.
 Taking time out from life can benefit you in many ways.

-We are part of the Ticket to Ride Group one of the UK’s leading gap year providers and we stay in touch with lots of the people that we have helped “do a gap year”, so we have seen the benefits that it can bring.
+We are one of the UK’s leading gap year providers and we stay in touch with lots of the people that we have helped “do a gap year”, so we have seen the benefits that it can bring.

 75% of people that have taken a gap year say that the timeout helped them make the right decision when choosing their career and 88% said that a year out added to their employability.